 The following regimes now apply for Slovakia:

-Details can be found in section Traveling abroad > Slovakia.
+Details can be found in the section Traveling abroad > Slovakia.

 Czech cross-border workers heading back to the Czech Republic:

-Neither fulfilling arrival form nor submitting PCR test result is required for Czech cross-workers while coming back to the Czech Republic.
+Neither fulfilling the arrival form nor submitting the PCR test result is required for Czech cross-workers while coming back to the Czech Republic.

 Cross-border workers heading to the Czech Republic:

-Cross-border workers commuting to the Czech Republic at least once a week are currently not obliged to fulfil any arrival form or to submit a negative PCR test in order to cross the borders.
+Cross-border workers heading to the Czech Republic at least once a week are currently not obliged to fulfill any arrival form or to submit a negative PCR test in order to cross the borders.
 Though, we recommend checking the Ministry of Interior websites regularly.